 Expense ratio: 0.03 percent

 The Vanguard S&P 500 ETF tracks the S&P 500, providing a broad-based, diversified portfolio of the largest American companies.
-The fund is sponsored by one of the leaders in low-cost ETF investing, Vanguard, and the fund itself has a massive $520 billion in assets.
+The fund is sponsored by one of the leaders in low-cost ETF investing, Vanguard, and the fund itself has hundreds of billions in assets.
 The fund was opened in 2010, and has a razor-thin annual cost of just $3 for every $10,000 invested.
-The solid performance in 2019 reflects the market’s overall gain of 28.9 percent.
+The solid performance in 2020 reflects the market’s overall gain.

 Top VIX ETF – ProShares VIX Short-Term Futures ETF (VIXY)

 This ETF is unusual in the fund world, because it allows investors to profit on the volatility of the market, rather than a specific security.
 If volatility moves higher, this ETF increases in value, generally moving inversely to the direction of the stock market.
 It’s better as a short-term trade than a long-term investment, however, because it has to roll derivatives contracts regularly, costing the fund money over time.
-Despite relatively few assets, the fund is liquid, and its expense ratio is in line with others in this niche space – costing $85 annually for each $10,000 invested.
-The strong performance of the stock market in 2019 led to a poor performance for this ETF.
+Despite relatively few assets, the fund is liquid, and its expense ratio is in line with others in this niche space – costing $87 annually for each $10,000 invested.
+The volatile performance of the stock market in 2020 led to a decent performance for this ETF.

 ETFs can be one of the easier and safer ways for investors to get into the stock market, because they offer immediate diversification, regardless of how much you invest.
 To get started, you’ll want to open a brokerage account, one that’s especially focused on the needs of ETF investors.